Outdoor Warning System

 Twenty-eight of the sirens have the capability to not only sound a siren tone and several other tones, but also provide live or pre-recorded voice.

-Thirty-three of the sirens operate from battery power, so commercial power outages do not affect the operation of most of our system.
+Thirty-five of the sirens operate from battery power, so commercial power outages do not affect the operation of most of our system.
 We also have systems in place to back up the primary activation unit in our Emergency Operations Center.

 Each siren unit has an on-board diagnostics unit that notifies the EOC immediately upon finding any issue with the siren.
 The sirens are “silent tested” every morning and evening, checking the status, power, and communications with each unit; we also audibly test the sirens each Saturday at noon unless weather is threatening.